ebanx/woocommerce-gateway-ebanx/readme.txt

 * Improvement - All JS assets are loading on footer [#357](https://github.com/ebanx/woocommerce-gateway-ebanx/pull/357)
 * Fix - Fixed the low resolution of the EBANX badge on non-retina displays [#354](https://github.com/ebanx/woocommerce-gateway-ebanx/pull/354)
 * Fix - Prevent fatal error when the plugin is activated without WooCommerce plugin [#360](https://github.com/ebanx/woocommerce-gateway-ebanx/pull/360)
-* Fix - Avoid SSL warning from EBANX PHP libray when the plugin make a request to URLs with a bad SSL certificate [#362](https://github.com/ebanx/woocommerce-gateway-ebanx/pull/362)
+* Fix - Avoid SSL warning from EBANX PHP library when the plugin make a request to URLs with a bad SSL certificate [#362](https://github.com/ebanx/woocommerce-gateway-ebanx/pull/362)
 * Fix - Resolves fatal error when the plugin can't get some informations [#365](https://github.com/ebanx/woocommerce-gateway-ebanx/pull/365)

 = 1.6.1 =